ceford/cefjdemos-data-jdm-user/articles/en/seo/using-a-sitemap.md

 While search engines can usually find your pages by the way they are linked from other places on the internet, it is good practice to create a Sitemap which gives search engine 'bots' a list of the pages on your website - think of it as a map to find all the content on your site.
-Sitemaps are not only important for search engines, they are also very helpful for people with disabilities who may need a simple interface to view your site structure and navigate around the site without using your menu structures. <a href="https://www.w3.org/TR/WCAG20-TECHS/G63.html" class="external text" target="_blank" rel="nofollow noreferrer noopener">W3C Working Group Note on Sitemaps</a>
+Sitemaps are not only important for search engines, they are also very helpful for people with disabilities who may need a simple interface to view your site structure and navigate around the site without using your menu structures. <a href="https://www.w3.org/TR/WCAG20-TECHS/G63.html" rel="nofollow noreferrer noopener">W3C Working Group Note on Sitemaps</a>

 A sitemap serves several purposes: